 The museum continues to travel its exhibitions across the country: the critically-acclaimed survey exhibition Laura Aguilar: Show and Tell will open at the National Museum of Mexican Art in Chicago, and A Decolonial Atlas: Strategies in Contemporary Art of the Americas travels to the Mandeville Gallery at Union College in New York.

-Additionally, we are proud to launch The Smithsonian Undergraduate Internship Program at East Los Angeles College and the Vincent Price Art Museum, in partnership with the Smithsonian Latino Center and the Smithsonian Office of Fellowship and Internships.
-In January, we will send four students from the college to Washington D.C. for museum studies internships, designed to create a pipeline to increase Latinx participation and representation in American art museums.
+We are proud to announce the second year of The Smithsonian Undergraduate Internship Program at East Los Angeles College and the Vincent Price Art Museum.
+In partnership with the Smithsonian Latino Center and the Smithsonian Office of Fellowship and Internships, in January we will send four students from East Los Angeles College to Washington D.C. for museum studies internships.
+The program creates a pipeline to increased Latinx participation and representation in American art museums.